Dornier 328: D328eco

 In January 2021, it was reported that the first flight was scheduled to take place during 2024, while Supplemental type certification and service entry were both planned for 2025; the production facility has been sized to accommodate up to 48 aircraft per year.
 During June 2023, the company announced that it has commenced the fabrication of the first prototype aircraft.
 Deutsche Aircraft suppliers include Liebherr-Aerospace Toulouse, Aciturri, and Heggemann.
 Private Wings is the launch customer with an initial purchase of five aircraft.

-In May 2023 took place the ground-breaking ceremony for the new final assembly line at Leipzig/Halle Airport with a capacity of 48 aircraft per year, featuring a commissioning hangar and logistics centre.
+In May 2023, the ground-breaking ceremony for the new final assembly line occurred at Leipzig/Halle Airport with a capacity of 48 aircraft per year, featuring a commissioning hangar and logistics centre.
 In early May 2025, the rear fuselage assembly line was inaugurated within Dynamatic Technologies in Bengaluru, India.
 By then, Deutsche Aircraft was preparing to roll out on 28 May at Oberpfaffenhofen its first prototype, assembled from the centre section of one Dornier 328 airframe and the nose and empennage of another one, planning to fly it later in 2025.